Process-Centric Analysis of Agentic Software Systems: Introduction

+\approach and \lang can also be constructed in real time as agents progress along their trajectories to detect inefficiencies and other trajectory issues.
+When detected and addressed promptly, this prevents them from affecting the agent’s outcome.
+To demonstrate the online analysis capabilities of \approach and \lang, we construct/monitor/analyze them during agent execution.
+Upon detecting an issue in the current trajectory through process-centric analysis, the monitor communicates with the agent, suggesting changes to the current strategy to resolve the issue.
+Re-executing the SWE-agent under online monitoring and intervention setting on the instances with problematic trajectories shows a significant improvement on both trajectory quality and resolution rate across models: out of $86$ instances that \emph{consistently} remained problematic through multiple executions, online monitoring and intervention execution resulted in non-problematic trajectories in $94.1\%$.
+This improvement was achieved with zero cost and minimal time overhead (less than $10$ milliseconds), while improving resolution rate by $11.9\%$, on average (\S \ref{sec:mr-monitor}).

-As agents have shown remarkable performance improvements across a wide range of use cases, specifically on SWE tasks, an in-depth analysis of their capabilities beyond the final outcome has taken a back seat. \approach enables us to dive deeper and further analyze the strengths and weaknesses of today's agents.
-Our notable contributions are: (1) A novel structural representation of agent trajectories, i.e., \approach; (2) A novel human-readable abstraction of \approach, representing the language of trajectories, \lang; (3) A series of process-centric metrics that quantify the complexity of agentic trajectories; (4) A series of process-centric analyses to investigate problem-solving strategies and inefficiency patterns of agents; and (5) systematic evaluation of $4000$ trajectories, obtained from \emph{eight} $\langle \text{agent}, \text{model} \rangle$ pairs, providing the community with a rich dataset to explore future process-centric analyses algorithms on top of \approach and \lang.
+Our contributions are: (1) a novel structural representation of agent trajectories, i.e., \approach; (2) a novel human-readable abstraction of \approach, representing the language of trajectories, \lang; (3) a series of process-centric metrics that quantify the complexity of trajectories; (4) a series of process-centric analyses to investigate problem-solving strategies and inefficiency patterns; (5) a systematic evaluation of $4000$ trajectories, obtained from \emph{eight} $\langle \text{agent}, \text{model} \rangle$ pairs, providing the community with a rich dataset to explore future process-centric analyses using \approach and \lang; and (5) a novel approach for online monitoring and intervention of agentic programming trajectories.